xanthics/gw2craft/README.md

 Generate guides:
 First create a ftp_info.py file will the variables ftp_url, ftp_user and ftp_pass.
 All 3 variables should be strings.

-If you don't want to upload the guides somewhere, search for
+If you don't want to upload the guides somewhere, search for (in 2 places)

 ```python
 	myFtp = FTP(ftp_url)